jessicaNono/correcttel/README.md

 #### `formatPhoneNumber(number, countryCode)`
 - `number` (String): The phone number to be formatted.
-- `countryCode` (String) [optional]: The country code to be used if the phone number is not in international format.
-Default is 'CM' (Cameroon).
+- `countryCode` (String): The country code to be used if the phone number is not in international format.

 ## Technologies Used
 - **google-libphonenumber**: For parsing, formatting, and validating international phone numbers.